ibm-cloud-docs/ibm-cloud-provider-for-terraform/package-and-publish-da.md

 {{site.data.keyword.attribute-definition-list}}

-# Package as a Deployable Architecture and Publish to a Private Catalog
+# Package a Deployable Architecture and Publish to a Private Catalog
 {: #package-and-publish-da}

 A [Deployable Architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da&interface=ui)(DA) is a terraform solution often built using multiple TIM modules to create an architectural pattern.
 The DA can be published as a deployable solution in the IBM Cloud catalog that creates a self-service experience, allowing developers and other teams to deploy this entire architecture with just a few clicks in the IBM Cloud console, without needing to understand the underlying Terraform code.

-Considering you have successfully built and tested a secure infrastructure using Terraform .
-The next step in the platform engineering lifecycle is to package this automation so that others in your organization can easily reuse it.
-In this tutorial you will learn how to package a TIM module as a Deployable Architecture (DA) and publish it to a private catalog.
+Considering you have successfully built and tested a secure infrastructure using Terraform by following this [guide](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-create-da&interface=ui).
+This tutorial provides you a [sample DA](https://github.com/IBM/deployable-architecture-iac-lab-materials/tree/main) for reference.
+The next step in the platform engineering lifecycle is to package this automation so it can be easily reused across your organization.

+In this tutorial you will learn how to package the source code and publish it to a private catalog.

 ## Before you begin